sentinel-hub/eo-learn/README.md

 docker run -p 8888:8888 sentinelhub/eolearn:latest
 ```

-There is also an extended version of the image which also contains all example notebooks and data to get you started with `eo-learn`.
+An extended version of the `latest` image additionally contains all example notebooks and data to get you started with `eo-learn`.
 Run it with:

 ```bash
 docker pull sentinelhub/eolearn:latest-examples